top of page

 Apr - Oct

 Starting price is based on two people sharing and includes accommodation at a comfortable inn, breakfast, picnic lunch and drop-off and collection from your walk.
-We can also arrange transfers from airports and stations if required.
+We can also arrange transfers from airports and stations at an additional cost if required.

 ITINERARY

-DAY THREE - Today's walk explores the island of Portland, attached to the mainland only by a shingle causeway (the Chesil Bank), wandering abandoned quarries, a ruined fisherman's church, Portland Bill and an unusual sculpture park.
+Day Three - Today's walk explores the island of Portland, attached to the mainland only by a shingle causeway (the Chesil Bank), wandering abandoned quarries, a ruined fisherman's church, Portland Bill and an unusual sculpture park (but whatever you do, don't mention the rabbits!).

 bottom of page